 Here is a great tutorial on how to build a DIY floating deck, from ‘Home Depot‘.

-‘DIY Network‘ shows you how to build their version of a floating deck, and do it one better… there is even a video in this tutorial!
+‘DIY Network‘ shows you how to build their version of a floating deck, and do it one better.
+There is even a video in this tutorial!

-This DIY floating deck is from ‘Martha Stewart’… I like the way they used container plants to anchor the deck visually.
+This DIY floating deck is from ‘Martha Stewart’.
+I like the way they used container plants to anchor the deck visually.

-See also our post on DIY patio floor ideas and tutorials!Image Credits: Home Depot, Instructables, Apartment Therapy, Family Handyman, DIY Network, Martha, Aesthetic Outburst
+So glad you enjoyed our post on DIY Floating Deck Ideas!
+(Come on, if you read this far, you enjoyed it, right? :) See also our post on DIY patio floor ideas and tutorials!Image Credits: Home Depot, Instructables, Apartment Therapy, Family Handyman, DIY Network, Martha, Aesthetic Outburst